Canid hybrid: Coywolves

 In recent history, the taxonomic status of the red wolf has been widely debated.
 Mech (1970) suggested that red wolves may be fertile hybrid offspring from gray wolf (Canis lupus) and coyote (C. latrans) interbreeding.
 Wayne and Jenks (1991) and Roy et al. (1994b, 1996) supported this suggestion with genetic analysis.
 Phillips and Henry (1992) present logic supporting the contention that the red wolf is a subspecies of the gray wolf.
 However, recent genetic and morphological evidence suggests that the red wolf is a unique taxon.
 Wilson et al. (2000) report that gray wolves (Canis lupus lycaon) in southern Ontario appear genetically very similar to the red wolf and that these two canids may be subspecies of one another and not a subspecies of gray wolf.
 Wilson et al. (2000) propose that red wolves and C. lupus lycaon should be a separate species, C. lycaon, with their minor differences acknowledged via subspecies designation.
 North American wolf biologists and geneticists also concluded that C. rufus and C. lupus lycaon were genetically more similar to each other than either was to C. lupus or C. latrans (B. T. Kelly, unpubl.).
 In 2002, morphometric analyses of skulls also indicate that the red wolf is likely not to be a gray wolf–coyote hybrid (Nowak 2002).
 Therefore, while the red wolf's taxonomic status remains unclear, there is mounting evidence to support C. rufus as a unique canid taxon.

 Classifying animals commonly referred to as "eastern coyotes" or "northeastern coyotes" has become a problem for taxonomists, as it is unclear what new taxon will be used to refer to this new population of animals.

 African Canid hybrids

 Illustration of golden jackal-African wolf hybrids bred in captivity (1821).

-The Ethiopian wolf's conservation is threatened by dog hybridisation.
+The conservation of the Ethiopian wolf (Canis simensis) is threatened by dog hybridisation.
 Animals resulting from Ethiopian wolf-dog hybridisation tend to be more heavily built than pure wolves, and have shorter muzzles and different coat patterns.
 Management plans for hybridization with dogs involve sterilization of known hybrids.
 Incidences of Ethiopian wolf-dog hybridization have been recorded in Bale's Web Valley.
 At least four hybrids were identified and sterilized in the area.
 Although hybridization has not been detected elsewhere, scientists are concerned that it could pose a threat to the wolf population's genetic integrity, resulting in outbreeding depression or a reduction in fitness, though this does not appear to have taken place.

 The African gold wolf is known to hybridize with both domestic dogs and Ethiopian wolves, as well as Golden jackals.